jeffriley/COMPAS-docs-test/docs/post-processing-hdf5-info.rst

 degrade performance.

 ``Chunks`` are the unit of IO for ``HDF5`` files - all IO to ``HDF5`` is performed on the basis of chunks.
-This means that whenever dataset values are accessed (read or written (i.e. changed)), if the value is not already in memory, the entire chunck containing the value must be read from, or written to, the storage media - even if the dataset value being accessed is the only value in the chunk.
+This means that whenever dataset values are accessed (read or written (i.e. changed)), if the value is not already in memory, the entire chunk containing the value must be read from, or written to, the storage media - even if the dataset value being accessed is the only value in the chunk.
 So few large chunks could cause empty, "wasted", space in the ``HDF5`` files (at the end of datasets) - but they could also adversely affect performance by causing unecessary IO traffic (although probably not much in the way we access